JonMcEntee/c_playground/README.md

 # c_playground
 A repository for experimental c scripts.
-Many of the scripts retained in this repository are (potentially modified) code taken from or inspired by the book 'Accelerated C++' by Andrew Koenig and Barbara E. Moo.
+Many of the scripts retained in this repository are code taken from or inspired by the book 'Accelerated C++' by Andrew Koenig and Barbara E. Moo.
 Other scripts are based on assigned excercises from the same book.

+# hello_world.c
+A simple "Hello World" script to demonstrate the C++ can be compiled and executed on your computer.